morse-simulator/morse/doc/morse/dev/dev_overview.rst

-Another interesting point is the ``local_data`` dictionary : it contains a representation of the external state of the sensor (or the actuator) (for example, it will contains the position for a GPS)
+Another interesting point is the ``local_data`` dictionary : it contains a representation of the external state of the sensor (or the actuator) (for example, it will contain the position for a GPS)